mlswg/mls-protocol/draft-ietf-mls-protocol.md

 welcome_key = KDF.Expand(welcome_secret, "key", AEAD.Nk)
 ~~~~~

 * Verify the signature on the GroupInfo object.
 The signature input comprises
   all of the fields in the GroupInfo object except the signature field.
 The
-  public key and algorithm are taken from the credential in the leaf node at
+  public key and algorithm are taken from the credential in the leaf node of the
-  position `signer_index`.
-If the node at position `signer_index` is not a leaf
+  member with KeyPackageID `signer`.
+If there is no matching leaf node, or if
-  node, or if signature verification fails, return an error.
+  signature verification fails, return an error.

 * Verify the integrity of the ratchet tree.